 So many movies struggle with how to tell you that you need to throw your expectations out the window.
 That you need to be ready for anything, and everything, to happen.

-Street of Fire found the perfect solution with four words on a title card before the film began.
+Street of Fire found the perfect solution with four words on two title cards before the film began.

 “Another time,